 Address one item at a time and you’ll be more likely to think of someone or some way to help you tackle it.

 PS.1.
 FREE HELP!!!
-If you email me a copy of your list, I can help you see and plan for the way forward in a free 20 min call.
-My email address is: Dorota@ (plus the name of this website, without the www. and without any spaces).
+If you email me a copy of your list, I can help you see a plan for the way forward in a free 20 min call.
+My email address is: Dorota@ (plus the name of this website, without the “www.”).

 PS2.
 If you use pen and paper, you can scan or photograph your paper list and email it as an attachment.